ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 : The function computed over the Clients' measurements.
 As defined in {{!VDAF}}.

 Aggregation parameter:
-: Parameter used to prepare a set of measurements for aggregation (e.g., the candidate prefixes for Poplar1 from {{Section 8 of !VDAF}}).
+: Parameter used to prepare a set of measurements for aggregation.
 As defined in
   {{!VDAF}}.

 Aggregator: